Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 Subsequently I developed a second SPA website (in React), that just uses the content from **MangiarBene** as JSON data.
 You could also examen this at <a href="https://api.roozen.nl" target="_blank" rel="noopener noreferrer">
 https://api.roozen.nl
 </a>.
 You will see that it is identical, only the background color is different.

+The Jekyll website is hosted at CloudCannon and the React site is hosted at a Dutch hosting company.

 But let me explain first.